sntaus/pixels/README.md

 -------------------------
 To configure the server, please edit {$ROOT}/server/app/config/application.rb; change the values in the config.API variable.
 To configure other things, please refer to Rails' documentation.

-To configure the client, please edit {$ROOT}/client/app/config.js; change the baseUrl to whatever URL your Rails server will be running it.
+To configure the client, please edit {$ROOT}/client/app/config.js; change the baseUrl to whatever URL your Rails server will be running at.

 # Running the client and server
 -------------------------
 To run the server, install the dependencies for the server, configure it and run the following commands on Terminal:

   1. cd {$ROOT}/server
   2. rails server

 To run the client (client-server actually), install the dependencies for the client, configure it, run the server and then run the following commands on Terminal:

   1. cd {$ROOT}/client
   2. npm start

 # Accessing the app
 -------------------------